Updated August 12, 2025

 We spent a lot of time at this place.
 We swung by the arcade both nights that we stayed in Portland.
 An arcade card loaded with 300 points only cost $10.
 Most cabinets ranged from only 10-20 points per credit.
 Very reasonable pricing!
 There's also a bar in there, and most cabinets had conveniently beer-shaped cupholders mounted atop them.

 A picture of my cousin in front of a Dig Dug cabinet.
-Obviously doctored for the sake of his privacy (the edit increased the file size from 202KB).
+Obviously doctored for the sake of his privacy.
+His face doesn't actually look like that, believe it or not.

 This is a statue of Astrochild, a little guy featured in an indie game called Dreamshark.
-I have to say it was a pretty unique experience going to the Portland saturday market and meeting the developer in person.
+It was certainly a unique experience strolling through the Portland saturday market and meeting the developer in person.
 Benjamin seems like a pretty cool dude.
-He showed genuine passion for this world he's created and I wish I took a full picture of his booth, because he had a homemade gameboy kiosk running the game.
+He showed genuine passion for this world and character he's created.
+I wish I took a full picture of his booth, because he had a homemade gameboy kiosk running the game.
 Sitting next to the kiosk was a gameboy color and an analogue pocket where you could try out the game yourself.
 He also flashed physical gameboy cartridges of Dreamshark, which comes in an actual box and includes a color manual.
 It was too awesome to pass up, I had to buy a copy.
-I'll post an unboxing of the game sometime in the near future on its collection page.

-Here is a more close-up picture of the Steel bridge behind the cherry blossoms.
+Here is the steel bridge behind the cherry blossoms in greater focus.

 Our next destination, the "Lan Su Chinese Garden", happened to have a promotion going on where you could get a discount on your pass if you showed the person at the counter a picture that you took of the nearby cherry blossoms at the Saturday market.
-Now, imagine me whipping out my giant floppy disk camera and trying to show the lady at the counter this exact photo on that shitty LCD screen.
+Now, imagine me whipping out my giant floppy disk camera and trying to show the lady at the counter the photo with the tree in frame on that shitty LCD screen.
 Amazingly, despite how terrible my picture looked on that display, she gave us the discount!
 Lucky us.

 Tucked within a city block surrounded by tall buildings sits the Lan Su Chinese Garden.
-It's not a very large garden, but a pleasant visit nonetheless.
-It certainly feels strange being in a tranquil garden in the middle of a city.
+It's not a very large garden so there wasn't much ground to cover, but it was a pleasant visit despite how brief the visit was.
+It certainly feels strange being in a tranquil garden in the middle of a bustling city.

-Located in the garden is a very cool two-story teahouse.
-Like everything in the Lan Su garden, the structure is very ornate.
-I'm a huge fan of the window frames.
-I don't consider myself a tea snob by any means, but the homemade tea was delicious.
-I forgot the name of it, but my favorite was a somewhat sour tea that contained orange peels.
+Located in the garden is a very ornate and cozy two-story teahouse.
+The homemade tea was delicious!
+The name of the tea escapes me, but my favorite was a somewhat sour tea that contained orange peels.

 Be me, pourin' tea.
 (Also doctored for the sake of privacy)